psiz-org/psiz/README.md

 # PsiZ: A Psychological Embedding Package

-NOTE: This README is in the process of being updated for release 0.4.0.
-Not all information is accurate.

 ## What's in a name?

 The name PsiZ (pronounced like the word *size*, /sʌɪz/) is meant to serve as shorthand for the term *psychological embedding*.
 The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in machine learning to denote a latent feature space.

 ## Purpose